 Section 1.
 The elected officers of this Association shall be a President, First Vice President, Second Vice President, Executive Secretary, Treasurer and Recording Secretary.
 These elected officers, the two immediate past presidents and the Regional Representative from each CEDA region shall constitute the national Executive Council.
-Elected officers should be members of the American Forensics Association.
-The appointed officers of the Association will include an Archivist and Editor of the Association's journal.
-The editor is chosen by the Executive Council from the pool of applicants and nominees for the position and appointed by the President for a three-year term.
-The Archivist serves until resignation or the appointment of a successor.
+Elected officers should be from American Forensics Association member institutions.
+The editor of the Association's journal is chosen by the Executive Council and appointed by the President for a three-year term.